List of assets owned by Berkshire Hathaway

-This is a list of subsidiaries, equities, and cash equivalents owned by multinational holding company Berkshire Hathaway.
+This is a list of subsidiaries, equities, cash, cash equivalents and short-term investments owned by multinational holding company Berkshire Hathaway.

 Cash, cash equivalents and U.S. Treasury Bills

-As of June 30, 2025, Berkshire Hathaway had $339.8 billion in cash, cash equivalents and short-term investments in U.S. treasury bills.
+As of June 30, 2026, Berkshire Hathaway had $359.2 billion in cash, cash equivalents and short-term investments in U.S. treasury bills.

 Operating subsidiaries

 Companies for which Berkshire Hathaway owns wholly or controls a majority of voting shares: